This article is written for FME 2025.0 and older. FME 2025.1+ users

 Create Environment Variable

-To set the the JAVA_TOOL_OPTOINS, on Windows OS, open a command window ('run as administrator') and run this command:
+To set the JAVA_TOOL_OPTIONS, on Windows OS, open a command window ('run as administrator') and run this command:

 Update Snowflake Driver

 If you need to update the Snowflake driver in FME, visit the Maven Repo for the Snowflake Driver and locate the desired version, for example, 3.19.1.
-Inside this folder, locate the file called snowflake-jdbc-3.19.1.jar and click the link to download the file (most browsers).
+Inside the Maven Repo folder, locate the file named snowflake-jdbc-3.19.1.jar, then click the link to download it (in most browsers).

 Summary of Requirements